xho95/xho95.github.io/_posts/2016-06-06-Collection-Types.md

 > note:
  declared as a variable : items are added and removed

-* a set type : connot be inferred - the type `Set` must be explicitly declared
+* a set type : cannot be inferred - the type `Set` must be explicitly declared
 * Swift's type inference : don't have to write the type of the set with an array literal
 - written in a shorter form